norkator/open-intelligence/README.md

 * Status: *Mandatory*
 * This is main app which is responsible for processing input images from configured sources.
 * Cluster support: Yes.
-* One computer, multiple instances: Just open app.py on multiple shell's like `python .\App.py`
-* Multi instance command when run on network computer: `\.App.py --bool_slave_node True` This slave node option means that script uses `config_slave.ini` instead of stock `config.ini` Reason is that in this case master node has database installation.
-If database and camera images are accessible else where like other ip and camera images on smb share having same mount letter/path then it's possible to run only `python .\App.py` on multiple individual machines.

 StreamGrab
 -----